calas/calas.github.com/_posts/2009-11-20-using-yasnippets-in-markdown-mode.markdown

 layout: post
 title: Using yasnippets in markdown mode.
 ---
-I've found that when using markdown-mode yasnippets's TAB completion doesn't work.
-It's just because TAB key is bind to markdown-cycle function.
-To change this behaviour I use the [following snippet](http://snipplr.com/view/7970/test/):
+I've found that when using markdown-mode yasnippets's `TAB` completion doesn't work.
+It's just because `TAB` key is bind to `markdown-cycle` function.
+To change this behaviour I use the [following snippet](http://snipplr.com/view/7970/test/) in my `.emacs` file:

 {% highlight cl %}
 ;; This goes into my .emacs file